Renault, Nissan in board meetings before expected new Ghosn indictment

 Whereas Nissan ousted Ghosn as chairman within days of his arrest, Renault has so far maintained him as chairman and CEO, deepening tensions within their 20-year-old carmaking alliance.

-Reporting by Laurence Frost and Naomi Tajitsu; Additional repoorting by Gilles Guillaume; Editing by Edmund Blair
+Reporting by Laurence Frost and Naomi Tajitsu; Additional repoorting by Gilles Guillaume; Editing by Edmund Blair and Mark Potter